amitsingh-24/Covid-19-Death-Rate-Analysis-with-Machine-Learning/README.md

 # Covid-19-Death-Rate-Analysis-with-Machine-Learning
 In this Repository we will do some analysis on the Death rate of the pandemic Covid-19 using python.

+## Note: Don't forgot to change the location of dataset.